ParSe v2: predict phase-separating protein regions from the primary sequence

 ParSe v2 is an update to the original ParSe algorithm.

-ParSe v2 explores the possibility that LLPS can be predicted from sequence-based calculations of hydrophobicity, α-helix propensity, and a model of the polymer scaling exponent (νmodel).
+ParSe v2 explores the possibility that protein mediated phase separation can be predicted from sequence-based calculations of hydrophobicity, α-helix propensity, and a model of the polymer scaling exponent (νmodel).
 Using these three factors, any protein sequence can be parsed into one of three categories:

-- P Regions (P) are intrinsically disordered and prone to undergo LLPS.
+- P Regions (P) are intrinsically disordered and prone to undergo phase separation.

-- D Regions (D) are intrinsically disordered but do not undergo LLPS.
+- D Regions (D) are intrinsically disordered but do not undergo phase separation.

 - F Regions (F) may or may not be intrinsically disordered, but can fold to a stable conformation.